blue-smoke-media/BSM/migration-notes.md

 READ ALL CODE IN WEBSITE FOR COMPLETE MIGRATION (WITH RESPONSIVE)

-nav - drop-arrow (chevron green) change <header> to <nav>
+change <header> to <nav>
-build out form... ???
-Apache - internal server server set server admin email remove /html/ and .html from file path in Apache php redirect or success page (CoBe)
+Build out CTA form's for index page (CTA-audit, CTA-other) (not using contact.php vars) Apache - internal server server set server admin email remove /html/ and .html from file path in Apache (/html/ -> drop html files into root directory) php redirect or success page (CoBe) update scss mixins color-pallet from CoBe -> go and resave all scss files to update new vars in mixins.scss

+php - all forms (CTA-quick inquiry, Footer-contact, CTA-other, CTA-Audit) (4 total)

+style drop-nav (index vs not)

 plans page